 Tidal Audio Quality

 Tidal offers up to 320 Kbps low quality, 16-bit/44.1 kHz in lossless FLAC. and up to 24-bit/192 kHz in HiRes FLAC.
+Besides, Tidal has replaced MQA files with 24-bit/192kHz FLAC, which has improved compatibility with third-party DACs that previously required expensive MQA decoders.
 Besides, you can use the Tidal Dolby Atmos effect.

 Tidal Max vs Qobuz FLAC